g-chauvel/zuul-jobs/roles/use-buildset-registry/README.rst

    The system user to configure to use the docker registry.
 The docker configuration file for this user will be updated.
 By default, the user Ansible is running as.

+.. zuul:rolevar:: buildset_registry_namespaces
+   :default: ['docker.io', 'quay.io', 'gcr.io']

+   The namespaces that the buildset registry supports.
+The buildset registry will be consulted first for images in these namespaces.
+   Any others will be fetched only from their upstream sources.

+   Add any local or third-party registries necessary here.

+   The default may change in the future as more general-purpose public registries become known.